 Patient Preparation Tips

-Inform radiology staff about implants, prior surgeries, or medical conditions.
+Notify the radiology staff of implants, surgeries, allergies, or existing medical conditions.

 Conclusion